 For larger organizations, XSS attacks are especially worrisome because of the prevalence of single sign-on systems (SSOs).

 SSOs grant a user access to multiple web applications at once through a single username and password.
 A successful XSS attack against an SSO system can grant a cyber criminal access to an even wider variety of applications and private user data.

 In 2019, for example, a cybersecurity firm discovered a large vulnerability in the popular online game Fortnite.
 The vulnerability could allow hackers to utilize an XSS attack against the game’s SSO implementation.
 If successful, such an attack could give hackers access to the login credentials of a single player’s Facebook, Xbox, Playstation, Nintendo, and Google accounts.

 In a man-in-the-middle (MITM) attack, a cyberattacker will intercept communications between two parties in order to gain access to information, such as logins, key dates, file locations, and more.
 In 2018, MITM attempts were associated with 35% of all security exploits, making them one of the more common types of data breaches organizations should protect against.

-Researchers have also identified vulnerabilities that could be exploited using man-in-the-middle attacks in 3G, 4G, and 5G wireless networks.
-Mobile devices and mobile apps are especially at risk of MIMT attacks as well.
+Unsecured public Wi-Fi tends to facilitate these attacks.
+However, researchers have also identified vulnerabilities that could be exploited using man-in-the-middle attacks in 3G, 4G, and 5G wireless networks.
+Mobile devices and mobile apps are especially at risk of MITM attacks as well.
 These mobile-based attacks present an even bigger threat to companies whose employees are working from home or must frequently travel for work, where working from phones becomes more common.